 Reach out to the Career Center on-campus and ask them what resources are available to help you achieve this goal.
-They will have prep resources (eg, The Vault Guides, subscriptions to online career databases), access to Alumni networks, and potentially even contacts at your target firms.
+They will have prep resources (eg, a subscription to our digital platform), access to Alumni networks, and potentially even contacts at your target firms.
 This is huge!

 Some programs will have recruiters whose sole aim is to help you find jobs.
 Establish contact before you set foot on campus.
 Often they split time between the part-time, executive, and full-time MBA programs so it’s critical to build a solid relationship, and build it early.

 Ask to be put in touch with current students who’ve successfully made the transition.
 Build relationships with those students.
 Come recruiting time, they may be willing to forward your resume directly to the right recruiters.

 If the Career Center is not helpful or non-existent, contact the Admissions Office and ask for their help.